top of page

 Jurisdictions across the country use confidential case review processes to better understand the factors leading to a loss of life and how to prevent it in the future.
 In Baltimore City, the Fetal Infant Mortality Review (FIMR), the Maternal Mortality Review (MMR), and the Child Fatality Review (CFR), are central to this work, with resulting recommendations documented to inform practice and policy change aimed at preventing mortality.

-Following are findings and recommendations from the most recent case review processes:
+Findings and recommendations from the most recent case review processes are coming soon.

 Other important recommendations are available through: